codepoet2017390/Dhan-India-App/README.md

 At present we deal within a single community.
 So we plan at interconnecting two communities which can be like miles apart.
 If resolved upon issues like
 - trust issues
 - money tranfer
-- currency value dips and hikes
+- currency value dips and hikes.

 **this app could really grow further**